-On Friday, July 16th, 2021, five researchers studying a wide range of topics on the global pandemic presented their work as part of the ongoing COVID-19 Research Webinar series organized through the COVID Information Commons (CIC).
+On Wednesday, August 18, 2021, five researchers studying a wide range of topics on the global pandemic presented their work as part of the ongoing COVID-19 Research Webinar series organized through the COVID Information Commons (CIC).
 The COVID Information Commons is an NSF-funded project organized by the Big Data Innovation Hubs, led by the Northeast Big Data Innovation Hub at Columbia University.

 The webinar concluded with a Q & A session where the researchers answered questions from members of our community.
 We would like to express thanks to our audience for participating in this webinar and for asking insightful questions on the research topics discussed.

-The next CIC COVID-19 Research Webinar will be held on Wednesday, August 18th from 12:00 - 1:30 p.m.
+The next CIC COVID-19 Research Webinar will be held on Wednesday, September 22nd from 2:30 – 4:00 p.m.
 (EST).
-Register to attend the August webinar and hear about other NSF- and NIH-funded research projects concerning COVID-19.
+Register to attend the September webinar and hear about other NSF- and NIH-funded research projects concerning COVID-19.

-Speaker Lineup for the August CIC Webinar:
+Speaker Lineup for the September CIC Webinar:

 How else can you stay in touch with the CIC Community and receive updates about future events or opportunities?